How PAYE Works: A Complete Guide to Pay As You Earn in the UK (2026/27)

 Key Insight

 PAYE is designed to spread your tax evenly across the year, but if you start a job mid-year or have an incorrect tax code, you could overpay by hundreds of pounds before HMRC corrects it.
 Always check your first payslip's tax code against your P45 or HMRC online account.
+For help reading your payslip, see our payslip guide.

 What You'll Learn